 began working as a Graphic Designer at National Camera Exchange

-in Golden Valley, Minnesota, where I continue to thrive.
+in Golden Valley, Minnesota, where I continue to learn and thrive.

 Here at National Camera Exchange, I design everything from in-store